PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 ### Before you start

+In this tutorial we provide some jupyter notebook templates that you can run (more detail in: [Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs)).

-If you have not already done so, create a [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Azure-ML-Studio.md) and ensure you have [Cloning and Running a Notebook](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Clone-and-Run-a-Notebook.md) required for this exercise.
+If you have not already done so, create a [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Azure-ML-Studio.md) and ensure you have [cloned the notebooks](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Clone-and-Run-a-Notebook.md) required for this exercise.

 ## Open Jupyter